kota-aditya/GameOfLife_Net/README.md

     }
     ```

+### Additional Notes
+I see a strong reason to implement concurrency.
+It can acheived in different ways which I can explain when we connect.

 ### HTTP File for Testing

 You can use the following HTTP file (`gameoflife.http`) to test the API endpoints in Visual Studio Code with the REST Client extension or any other HTTP client: